-The role of computers and portable media devices (such as cell phones and GPS devices) in criminal activity has increased significantly in recent years.
-Accordingly, such devices frequently contain vital evidence, including user information, call logs, location, text messages, email, images and audio and video recordings.
+The role of computers and portable media devices such as cell phones and GPS devices in criminal activity has increased significantly in recent years.
+Accordingly, these devices frequently contain vital evidence, including user information, call logs, location information, text messages, emails, images, and audio and video recordings.

-In the area of cyber forensics, law enforcement has a significant challenge keeping up with technology changes.
-New technology, both hardware and software, is released into the market at a very rapid pace and used in criminal activity almost immediately.
-The large volume of information contained on digital devices can make the difference in an investigation, and law enforcement investigators require updated tools to address the changing technology.
+In the area of cyber forensics, law enforcement has a significant challenge keeping up with technology advances.
+New technology—hardware and software—is released into the market at a very rapid pace and used in criminal activity almost immediately.
+Because the large volume of information contained on digital devices can make the difference in an investigation, law enforcement investigators require updated tools to address the ever-changing technology.

 Since its inception in November 2008, the Cyber Forensics Working Group (CFWG) has provided project requirements.
 Part of S&T’s Cyber Security Division, CFWG is composed of representatives from federal, state and local law enforcement agencies.
-Members meet biannually to provide requirements, discuss capability gaps and prioritize the areas of most immediate concern to focus technology development and participate as test and evaluation partners of resultant solutions.
+Members meet biannually to provide requirements, discuss capability gaps and prioritize the areas of most immediate concern to focus technology development.
+The working group members also participate as test and evaluation partners of newly developed solutions.

 Basis Technology: Enabling Law Enforcement with Open Source Digital Forensics Software Nearly every crime involves digital media and the size and number of devices continues to increase, however many local and state law enforcement agencies budgets are not keeping up.
 This work builds on a previous S&T effort by the same name which ended in 2016 and helps solve this problem by building law enforcement-focused solutions using free and open-source software.

 Mississippi State University: A Supervised Learning Approach for Supplemental Malware Identification in Memory Images